hogeschool/development-web/23-24/exam-structure/practice-exam-questions.md

 ...
 ```

-- create a CustomersController controller that supports the following methods
+- create a CustomersController controller that supports the following methods (2/10 points)
   - GET all Customers with at least one active Contract (define a contract StartDate and EndDate)
   - GET all Customers managed by a given Salesperson
   - GET all Customers with a total contract value >= 1 million